What is a Hip Replacement?

-What is Correction of a Loose Hip Replacement?
+What is Correction of a Painful Hip Replacement?

-Reoperation of a total hip replacement to resolve a painful hip condition and loss of motion due to a loosened prosthesis (artificial hip joint) is known as correction of a loose hip replacement.
-This loosening occurs due to wear and tear of the implant surfaces and subsequent weakening of the surrounding bone.
+Reoperation of a total hip replacement to resolve a painful hip condition arising out of a damaged or worn out prosthesis (artificial hip joint) is known as correction of a painful hip replacement.
 During this corrective surgery, a partial or complete exchange of the prostheses that were implanted during the original surgery is done.

 Anatomy of the Hip

 The hip joint is a ball-and-socket joint.
 It is made up of the head of the femur (thigh bone) which fits into a socket in the pelvis known as the acetabulum.
 The bones are held together by protective tissue, ligaments, tendons, and muscles.
 Synovial fluid within the joint aids in smooth movement of the bones over one another.

 What are the Indications for Correction of a Painful Hip Replacement?

 Some of the indications and causes of a painful hip replacement include: